It can be hard to deter vandals from targeting your home, but there are measures you can take.

 A burglar alarm can help ward off vandals as well as thieves.
-A burglar alarm box on the outside of your home lets vandals know that your home is protected by security measures and will alert you, your neighbours and police if anyone tries to damage or break into your home.
+A burglar alarm box on the outside of your home lets vandals know that your home is protected by security measures and can alert you, your neighbours and the police if anyone tries to damage or break into your home.

 Protect your letterbox

-Vandalism happens most in areas that have generally high crime rates.
 Acting as a community can keep you alert to threatening activities and help reduce vandalism and other criminal activities in your area.
 You can do this by joining a neighbourhood watch scheme.